How to Make a Crisco Pie Crust

 There are plenty of homemade pie crust recipes that have this problem, and store-bought pies and pie crusts?
 Don’t get me started.

 I guess I’m a bit of a pie crust snob.
-That’s partly because my mom has been making this pie crust recipe for as long as I can remember.
+That’s partly because my mom has been making this classic Crisco pie crust recipe for as long as I can remember.
 It was first made by her great-aunt decades ago.
 We’ve used it for everything since.

 While I’ve tried many over the years, I’ve never had another crust that even came close.
-This one is buttery, flaky, and has a neutral flavor that complements both sweet and savory dishes.
+This one is buttery, flaky, and has a neutral flavor that complements both sweet and savory pies.
 When it softens and mixes with the flavor of the filling, it’s a delicious treat all on its own.
-It doesn’t just make the pie better, it’s the best part of the pie!
+It doesn’t just make the pie better, it’s often the best part of the pie!

 What to Pair with a Crisco Pie Crust